-The C-CDA Standard does not Prescribe how to group Result Components
+The C-CDA and FHIR standards do not prescribe how to group result components

-The C-CDA standard does not prescribe whether to send result components individually or grouped by ordered/resulted procedure.
+The C-CDA and FHIR standards do not prescribe whether to send result components individually or grouped by ordered/resulted procedure.

-• The C-CDA standard should be updated to require that result components sent with documents be grouped by procedure in order to keep the necessary context for interpretation on the receiving side.
+• The C-CDA and FHIR standards should be updated to require that transmitted result components, whether sent with documents or as resources, be grouped by ordered procedure in order to keep the necessary context for interpretation on the receiving side.

-- ONC & HL7 - Convene stakeholders to advance the C-CDA standard to address clinical content and usability of received results data.
+- ONC & HL7 - Convene stakeholders to advance the C-CDA and FHIR standards to address clinical content and usability of received results data.